 Itself, the house can be described as typical gothic architecture, having towering, daunting and commanding stature over the narrator, omitting “a sense of insufferable gloom” in his spirit.
 Upon entering through the Gothic archway of the hall, -a staple of gothic architecture-, further use of descriptive imagery is used whilst Poe describes the interior of the large and lofty house.
 Clarified through imagery are notable architectural descriptions such as “carvings of the ceilings, the sombre tapestries… ebon blackness of the floors… phantasmagoric armorial trophies which rattled.”
 In my opinion, this passage indicates that the house may have possibly been built during the medieval age, the description giving me an image of the interior of a dark stone castle through connotative language such as armorial, tapestries and ebon blackness.
 Overall, due to Poe’s descriptive imagery being effective in adding to the setting’s gloomy and unsettling manner, I personally felt scared and unsettled whilst I read the story at the peak of midnight just like the narrator.
 I too eerily heard a low howling noise whilst reading the unsettling passage ” … the echo (but a stifled and dull one certainly)… disturbed me.” just like the narrator did when noises described in the novel he read to Usher simultaneously occurred within the house.

 Helping to develop the story’s setting is Poe’s use of personification and symbolism, these features helping the reader interpret the novel’s hidden meaning.
 Holding an almost supernatural power and sorrowful influence on both the Ushers and the narrator, the house is given a personified liveliness.
 Although painted as a lively entity, Poe describes it as deteriorated and in rotting condition, giving the house the human attribute of dying.
 This use of personification is affirmative by his mentioning of the house’s “vacant eye-like windows” which gives the house the human attribute of sight, the house watching the narrator in a lifeless and empty manner.
 I believe this vacuous fixation could possibly be symbolic of someone who is dying, glaring expressionlessly into the distance which therefore compares the house to the Ushers themselves who are being consumed by insanity.
 This could possibly foreshadow them collapsing dead along with the house, falling victim to their illness.
-Personally, the use of personification of the house aided in my understanding of just how broken and moribund the Ushers are as a ‘house’, unsettling me with its almost supernatural influence on others and the house’s symbolism of foreboding death for the Usher twins.
+Personally, the use of personification of the house aided in my understanding of just how broken and moribund the Ushers are as a ‘house’ or family.
+What unsettled me was its almost supernatural influence on others and what disturbed me was the house’s symbolism of foreboding death for the Usher twins.

 I admire that Edgar Allen- Poe clearly and intricately describes his gothic settings to give the reader an intense discomfort.
 As explained before, I believe that through effective use of language features such as descriptive imagery, connotative language, personification and symbolism in the story, the reader being able to experience the setting through the narrator’s eyes and allow us to interpret the meanings behind the story.
 Now having read two of Poe’s works I am definitely keen to read more due to his captivating description and application of common gothic elements into his works.